Krishawn Hogan

-Krishawn Hogan (born May 12, 1995) is an American football wide receiver who currently a free agent.
+Krishawn Hogan (born May 12, 1995) is an American former professional football wide receiver who played in the National Football League (NFL).
 He played college football at Marian University.

-High school career
+Early life

 Hogan did not earn any playing time for Warren Central High School football during his first three years on the team.
 Hogan saw the field as a backup wide receiver during his senior year, logging 20 receptions and a touchdown during the season.

 College career

 Division II school Walsh University signed Hogan after joining his cousin there on a recruiting trip.
 Hogan eventually left the team, joining NAIA program Marian University some time after.
 In three seasons at Marian, Hogan earned 263 receptions and 4,395 yards receiving, both school records.
 In addition, Hogan totaled 67 total all-purpose touchdowns.
 Hogan earned many honors throughout his stay at Marian, making Mideast League first-team three times, earning first-team All-American honors by the American Football Coaches Association and conference offensive player of the year.